Proudly Hosting over 100,000 Fast Websites since 2010

 Knowing a server’s IP address is important for connecting to it directly, configuring access controls, setting up networking, and more.
-For physical and virtual servers you manage, there are multiple straightforward methods to determine the IP address.
+This article serves as a resource for these tasks, and for physical and virtual servers you manage, there are multiple straightforward methods to determine the IP address.

 Let’s get started determining that valuable server IP!